 We are divided at the level of the heart.
 We want mutually exclusive things.
 We are Adam and Eve in Eden and Jesus in Gethsemane.
 Here is another place of the cross in our lives.
 When Jesus says, “If you want to be my disciple, pick up your cross every day and follow me,” he’s saying, “Don’t think this spirituality stuff is easy.
 It’s hard work being whole.”
 Our everyday cross is the work of realizing and integrating the conflicts and contradictions at the center of ourselves—of facing and reconciling who we are and who we also are.
 We cannot become the unique individuals we are alone.
 It takes the right kind of community to bring us forth into the life that is ours to live.

 The right kind of community, what I call a community of innocence, is a theme that I will return to over the course of this book.
 It is central to the work of being human—of being true human beings, fulfilling our destiny, realizing our gift, our genius, and offering what we have to give to each situation as it arises.
-The work of spirituality is the work of coming to terms with who we are, and who we are and also are—with how it is with us, and with what we are about.
-It is the way of finding our way back to ourselves—the way of integration, integrity and wholeness of being.
+For now, I will remind you that the work of spirituality is the work of coming to terms with who we are and who we also are—with how it is with us and with what we are about.
+It is the way of finding our way back to Eden—to ourselves via the way of integration, integrity and wholeness of being.
 It is the way of knowing what is important, what has true value, and living in light of it for the rest of our days.

-This is the work of individuation, self-realization, which Carl Jung recognized as the true work of being human.
-It is the work of mindful awareness—the work of attention, which is the work of articulation—the work of conversation, the work of talking together about the things that matter.
-In order to do this work, we need a community of innocence—innocent in that it has nothing to gain by being present with us for our good, and has no interest in exploiting us for its advantage—to listen us to the truth of who we are, and also are, and help us decide what that means for us in the here and now of our living.
+This is the work of individuation, self-realization, which Carl Jung recognized as the real work of being human.
+It is the work of awareness—the work of attention, which is the work of articulation and sincerity-—the work of conversation, the work of talking together about the things that matter.
+In order to do this work, we need a community of innocence-—innocent in that they have nothing to gain by being present with us for our good and have no interest in exploiting us for their advantage-—to listen us to the truth of who we are and also are and help us decide what that means for us in the here and now of our living.